Skip to main content

 It is important to make sure that you are genuinely self-employed – you or your engager can’t just decide that you are self-employed as it depends on your individual circumstances and is a question of fact.
 You can read more about this on our page Employed, self-employed or neither.

-Usually, if you start self-employment you would need to complete form CWF1.
-However, if you don’t have a National Insurance number by this point because of a delay in processing your application, it is still possible to register for self assessment by completing form SA1 (instead of form CWF1) and explaining why you do not yet have a National Insurance number in the relevant box.
+Usually, you register with HMRC as self-employed by completing form CWF1.
+However, if you don’t have a National Insurance number by this point, perhaps because of a delay in processing your application, then you cannot use form CWF1.
+It is still possible to register for self assessment by completing form SA1 (instead of form CWF1) and explaining why you do not yet have a National Insurance number in the relevant box.

-Once you have a National Insurance number, you should contact HMRC to let them know of any liability to class 2 National Insurance.
-If you do not, then HMRC’s systems may reject the class 2 National Insurance paid as part of your self assessment liability, which in turn could affect your eligibility for welfare benefits and future state pension.
+Once you have a National Insurance number, you should contact HMRC to ensure it is linked up with your self assessment account.
+If you do not, then HMRC’s systems may not allocate class 2 National Insurance on your National Insurance record, which in turn could affect your eligibility for welfare benefits and future state pension.

-The Department for Work and Pensions (DWP) allocates NINOs for benefits purposes if you do not already have one.
-If you make a claim for benefits and you do not currently have a NINO, our understanding is that this will trigger a National Insurance application.
-If the application cannot be completed, then the benefit can still be awarded, provided the DWP can verify your identity.
+The Department for Work and Pensions (DWP) allocates National Insurance numbers for benefits purposes if you do not already have one.
+If you make a claim for benefits and you do not currently have a National Insurance number, our understanding is that this will trigger a National Insurance number application.
+If the application cannot be completed, then the benefit may still be awarded, provided the DWP can verify your identity.

-As noted above, for individuals who live in Northern Ireland, the Department for Social Development (DSD) issues NINOs.
+As noted above, for individuals who live in Northern Ireland, the Department for Social Development (DSD) issues National Insurance numbers.

-Applying for a student loan without a NINO
+Applying for a student loan without a National Insurance number

-You must usually provide your NINO when you apply for a student loan.
+You must usually provide your National Insurance number when you apply for a student loan.

 The following organisations may need to know your National Insurance number: